Questions On Debt Management Plans (Or DMPs)

 - With a DMP you only pay what you can afford, based on your incomings and outgoings.

 - If you are only making a small monthly payment and have a high level of debt, it could take several years to clear your debt with a DMP.
-(Payplan will recommend all alternative solutions if this is the case).
+(If this is the case PayPlan will talk you through what other options are available and recommend a debt solution that could help you clear your debts sooner.)

 No, a debt management plan is a way for you to repay your debts at an affordable rate.

-A Payplan DMP helps you to manage your debts by offering a reduced payment to each of your creditors, and we also negotiate to freeze interest and charges to help you get debt-free quicker.
+A PayPlan DMP helps you to manage your debts by offering a reduced payment to each of your creditors, and we also request they freeze interest and charges to help you get debt-free quicker.

 The length of your Debt Management Plan depends on your individual situation.

 For example: If you owe £25,000 and you can afford to pay £250 per calendar month the DMP will last for just over 8 years (100 months).
 This applies only if the payments are maintained each month and the creditors freeze interest for the duration of the plan.
-(Don't forget, your DMP can be completed sooner if your circumstances improve and your payments can be increased).
+(Don’t forget, your DMP can be completed sooner if your circumstances improve and your payments can be increased.
+Likewise if you circumstances worsen the duration of your DMP will be extended.)

 About your DMP payments